- Publications and resources

-Part 133 will consolidate into one Part of the new CASRs the regulatory requirements that will apply in addition to, or in substitution for, the general operating and flight rules prescribed in Part 91, when using rotorcraft for air transport operations.
+Part 133 of the Civil Aviation Safety Regulations 1998 (CASR) and its associated Manual of Standards consolidates the regulatory requirements that will apply in addition to, or in substitution for, the general operating and flight rules prescribed in Part 91, when using rotorcraft for air transport operations.

 Who Part 133 affects

 Part 133 affects:

 - operators of helicopters, gyroplanes or powered-lift aircraft who currently undertake charter passenger or cargo operations under subregulation 206 (1) (b) of the Civil Aviation Regulations 1988 (CAR) and who intend to undertake these operations under the CASR

 - operators of helicopters or powered-lift aircraft currently undertaking aerial work (air ambulance) operations under subregulation 206 (1) (a) of CAR and who intend to undertake medical transport operations under the CASR.

 - Project OS 99/45 - CASR Part 133 – Australian air transport operations - rotorcraft

 - Project OS 14/08 – Categorisation of aeroplane and helicopter ‘ambulance function’ flights as Air Transport Operations